Explosive connectivity and mechanical rigidity in cubic lattice structures: Video captions

-\textbf{Video 7 (nn\_rigiditygap):} Comparison of the connectivity (solid lines) and rigidity (dashed lines) transitions for the NN model.
-The video shows the evolution of both transitions as the choice parameter $k$ is varied from 1 to 32.
-In stark contrast to the Intra model, these results illustrate the lack of a significant gap between the two transitions.
-Each set of curves corresponds to system sizes from $L=1$ to $L=10$.
+\textbf{Video 7 (nn\_chi):} Small-scale susceptibility scaling ($\ln(\chi'_{\max})$ versus $\ln(N)$) for the NN model.
+The video illustrates how the scaling relationship and its linear fit evolve as the choice parameter $k$ is varied from 1 to 32.
+Each set of points represents system sizes from $L=1$ to $L=10$.

+\textbf{Video 8 (intra\_chi):} Small-scale susceptibility scaling for the Intra model.
+The video illustrates how the scaling relationship and its linear fit evolve as the choice parameter $k$ is varied from 1 to 32.
+Each set of points represents system sizes from $L=1$ to $L=10$.

-\textbf{Video 8 (intra\_rigiditygap):} Comparison of the connectivity (solid lines) and rigidity (dashed lines) transitions for the Intra model.
+\textbf{Video 9 (intra\_rigiditygap):} Comparison of the connectivity (solid lines) and rigidity (dashed lines) transitions for the Intra model.
 The video shows the evolution of both transitions as the choice parameter $k$ is varied from 1 to 32, illustrating the persistent and significant gap between them.
+Crucially, the video demonstrates the optimal efficiency zone around $k \approx 16$, where the gap reaches its minimum before widening again at larger $k$.
 Each set of curves corresponds to system sizes from $L=1$ to $L=10$.